The JLPT was held at York University for the first time in

 The JLPT has been revamped to offer five proficiency levels, N1

-In 2013 the number of the applicants was 416, which was the
+In 2016 the number of the applicants is 529, which is the

 largest in Canada.